'Victoria' Recap: Season 1 Episode 7

-It’s the finale of the first season of Victoria (which has been renewed for another season in the UK), and we have come full circle.
+It’s the finale of the first season of Victoria, and we have come full circle.
 In the first episode, Victoria eagerly used her new status as Queen to break free from the stifling influence of her mother and Sir John Conroy, but now that very title is threatening to lead to another period of imprisonment.
 In the late stages of her first pregnancy, Victoria is cooped up and bored, and everyone is continually advising her to rest and stay at the palace for the baby’s safety.

 This rankles the Queen.
 Not only is she unable to attend to affairs of state or go for pleasurable walks, everyone seems more concerned about the child than about Victoria herself.
 She complains to Lehzen that even the devoted Albert has eyes only for the baby.
 The servants, too, worry about the Queen’s health, fearing the loss of their jobs if Victoria dies and is replaced by a new monarch.
 Luckily for Francatelli, he has just been offered a job at his own establishment, and proposes that Skerrett leave the palace with him and marry him.
 Lehzen has assigned Mrs. Jenkins to find a wet nurse for Victoria, but Penge is irked by the parade of nursing women who come to the palace to be interviewed.

 Another of the subsidiary love stories reignites as Ernest returns to England and resumes his pining for the Duchess of Sutherland.
 The ambitious Brodie, who has taken to spouting Shakespeare, finally gets a break and will be Ernest’s attendant.
 Nor is Ernest the only character to reappear: uncles Leopold and Cumberland are both back, and they are not too keen on each other.
 Leopold is in England to rejoice in the birth of a blood-related heir, while Cumberland hopes to take the throne in the case of a fatal delivery.